valohai/docs/source/topic-guides/setup/index.rst

     Valohai will host the app.valohai.com web application and will store execution logs, code snapshots and user management data on Valohai servers.
 2) **Self-Hosted Valohai** - A fully custom installation of Valohai in your environment, and optionally inside your own private network.
 All Valohai services are hosted in your environment (AWS, GCP, Azure, OpenStack, on-prem) including the web app, core Valohai services, logs, snapshots etc.

-👉 Read more about `choosing the right Valohai environment </topic-guides/setup/setup-options.html>`__.
+👉 Read more about `choosing the right installation setup </topic-guides/setup/setup-options.html>`__.

 .. admonition:: Use your existing cloud benefits
     :class: tip